boschrexroth/ctrlx-automation-sdk-ros2/simple-talker-py/README.md

     snapcraft --destructive-mode

-Hint: To keep the project simple arm64-cross-build is not supported.
+Hint: To keep the project simple the arm64-cross-build is not supported.

-## Installation and test
+## Installation and Test

-The ros2-base snaps must already be installed.
+The `ros2-base` snaps must already be installed.

-Install the created snap on a ctrlX CORE (virtual or X7).
+Install the created snap on ctrlX OS.

-It publishes at the ROS 2 topic 'MinimalPublisher'.
+It publishes at the ROS 2 topic `MinimalPublisher`.

 The output can be checked with: